surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge-XT.md

 using the SCL/KBM method.
 Note however that for technical reasons, tuning cannot be applied after modulation when using MTS-ESP.

 You obviously need an MTS-ESP Master/Source plugin to make use of the system.
-Since it's an open standard, there are now options available from several developers, and as of version 1.2 Surge XT itself is one of them!
+Since it's an open standard, there are now options available from several developers, and as of version 1.2, Surge XT itself is one of them!

 Note that MTS-ESP **requires** a certain dynamic library to be installed on your computer to function.
-This middleware passes the information from the tuning Source to all its Clients.
+This middleware passes the information from the tuning source to all its clients.
 If you already have an MTS-ESP Master/Source plugin installed, it will have given you this middleware when you installed it.
-If you don't have that, the easiest way to get it on Mac or Windows is to install ODDsounds free [MTS-ESP Mini](https://oddsound.com/mtsespmini.php).
+If you don't have that, the easiest way to get it on Mac or Windows is to install ODDsounds' free [MTS-ESP Mini](https://oddsound.com/mtsespmini.php).
 If you're on linux, follow the instructions near the bottom of [this page](https://github.com/ODDSound/MTS-ESP).

-In MTS-ESP mode, the tuning menu will look like this.
+In MTS-ESP mode, the tuning menu will look like this:

 ![Illustration 61: Tuning menu in MTS-ESP microtuning mode](../manual_xt/images/Pictures/tuning_mts-esp.png)

 *The Surge XT Tuning menu in MTS-ESP mode.*

 The MTS-ESP in parentheses at the top indicates that an MTS-ESP Source is present.

----

 - **Current tuning** - Displays the name of the currently active tuning in MTS-ESP.

----

-- **Use MTS-ESP if Available** - This option was already visible in the previous menus.
+- **Use MTS-ESP if available** - This option was already visible in the previous menus.
 If this option is checked, when Surge XT detects the presence of an MTS-ESP Source, its tuning will be determined by that Source.
 If no source is present, Surge XT will go back to the default or SCL/KBM modes.
 This settings applies across all Surge XT instances that are loaded after it was checked.

-- **Act as MTS-ESP Source** - When this option is checked, the current instance of Surge XT will become the MTS-ESP source.
+- **Act as MTS-ESP source** - When this option is checked, the current instance of Surge XT will become the MTS-ESP source.
-Any **SCL/KBM** loaded (or any changes applied from the **Tuning Editor**) in the current instance, will be applied to any MTS-ESP compatible instruments present, for example into all other instances of Surge XT (provided the "Use MTS-ESP..." option above was checked, of course).
-The MTS-ESP specification only allows one Source to exist at a time, so this option will be greyed out if another Source is already present.
+Any **SCL/KBM** loaded (or any changes applied from the **Tuning Editor**) in the current instance, will be applied to any MTS-ESP compatible instruments present, for example into all other instances of Surge XT (provided the "Use MTS-ESP..." option above was checked).
+The MTS-ESP specification only allows one source to exist at a time, so this option will be grayed out if another source is already present.

-- **Re-Initialize MTS-ESP library and IPC** - Since there can only be one MTS-ESP source simultaneously, it's important that Sources properly de-register themselves when closing.
+- **Re-Initialize MTS-ESP Library and IPC** - Since there can only be one MTS-ESP source at a time, it's important that sources properly de-register themselves when closing.
 If that doesn't happen (say if the host crashes), that can lead to some problems.
 Pressing this button and re-starting your host session should solve these.

-- **Disconnect as Client from MTS-ESP** - Provides a way to disable MTS-ESP in the current Surge XT instance, even when a Source is present, whereupon the individual instance will return to SCL-KBM mode.
+- **Disconnect as client from MTS-ESP** - Provides a way to disable MTS-ESP in the current Surge XT instance, even when a Source is present, whereupon the individual instance will return to SCL-KBM mode.

----

 - **Query tuning at note on only** - This option is only relevant if you're using an MTS-ESP source which can change tunings on-the-fly, like for example [ODDsounds MTS-ESP Master](https://oddsound.com/mtsespsuite.php).